-The Delaware Breast Cancer Coalition’s Clinical Trials Initiative consists of education and promotion components, is designed to provide systematic change in the way that potential participants gain an understanding of the complex details, benefits and patient protections of clinical trials, with the ultimate goal that better understanding leads to increased enrollments.
+The Delaware Breast Cancer Coalition’s Clinical Trials Initiative consists of education and promotion components, is designed to provide systematic change in the way that potential participants gain an understanding of the complex details, benefits and patient protections of clinical trials, knowing that better understanding leads to increased enrollments.

 To implement the clinical trials initiative, DBCC developed a specialized clinical trials education program, utilizing educational materials from the National Cancer Institute (NCI).
 This training is part of the Peer Mentor Training, and part of an advanced training for mentors.